-- How would you describe your eye pain on a scale of 1-10?
+- How would you rate your eye pain on a scale of 1-10?

 What causes pain behind your right eye?

 Eye pain can happen in a single eye or both of your eyes.
-While the cause may be severe in some occasions, it may suggest a temporary condition.
+While the cause may be severe in some instances, that’s not always the case.
 Either way, reporting your symptoms to your eye doctor is an excellent way to monitor your pain progression and the likelihood of you having serious eye conditions.

-Here are three primary reasons for pain behind your right eye:
+Here are some primary reasons for pain behind your right eye:

 An infection in your sinuses may cause an increase in pressure, which can make your eyelids puffy.
 This may lead to discomfort behind or beneath your eye.
 As your sinus infection gets better, the redness and pain should decrease.

 Just as puffiness around the eye due to an infection can contribute to discomfort, an infection or inflammation in the optic nerve can, too.
 This indicates optic neuritis (a serious eye condition that mandates a visit to the optometrist’s office).
 In addition to the uncomfortable feeling behind your eye, you might experience these symptoms: a blurry field of view, darkened vision, and trouble seeing color saturation.

 Headaches can cause pain anywhere on the upper part of your body, from your neck to your eyes.
 If you have a crippling headache that won’t go away, it’s likely a migraine, and that can make the area behind your eye more sensitive than usual.